 Brooklyn subway shooter Frank James pleads guilty to terror charges

-James, 63, could face up to life in prison for causing the hell ride on April 12.
+James, 63, could face up to life in prison for causing the chaotic ride on April 12.

 “While I was on the train, I started shooting a firearm.
 My intention was to cause serious bodily injury to the people on the train,” James told Brooklyn Federal Court Judge William Kuntz.
 “And although it was not my attention to cause death, I was fully aware that a death or deaths could occur as a result of my discharging a firearm in such an enclosed space as a subway car.”

-He was arrested the next day after an intense manhunt, and tried to play dumb and claim he was just another straphanger on the train when officers and FBI agents questioned him.
+He was arrested the next day after an intense manhunt, and tried to claim he was just another rider on the train when officers and FBI agents questioned him.

 James pleaded guilty to 10 counts of committing a terrorist attack against a mass transportation system, one for each gunshot victim, as well as a single count of discharging a firearm during a crime of violence.